NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary/Mechanical Artillerist (Shell Cannon).md

     desc: "`pf2:r`  "

   - name: "Final Detonation"
     desc: " (fire) When a mechanical artillerist is reduced to 0 Hit Points, its internal reservoir of black powder cooks off, causing the artillerist to explode in a 30-foot emanation.
-Each creature in the area takes 4d6 fire damage (basic Reflex save; on a critical failure, the creature is also knocked Prone)."
+Each creature in the area takes 4d6 fire damage (DC 25 basic Reflex save; on a critical failure, the creature is also knocked [[Conditions/Prone|Prone]])."

   - name: "Sensitive Components"
     desc: "  Extreme temperatures can interfere with a mechanical artillerist's engine.
-When a mechanical artillerist takes cold damage, it is Slowed 1 for 1 round.
-If it takes fire damage, it is Quickened for 1 round and it can use its extra action to either Stride or Strike.
+When a mechanical artillerist takes cold damage, it is [[Conditions/Slowed|Slowed 1]] for 1 round.
+If it takes fire damage, it is [[Conditions/Quickened|Quickened]] for 1 round and it can use its extra action to either Stride or Strike.
 Additional cold or fire damage in a single round does not increase these conditions."

 attacks:
   - name: ""